unprofession-al/proxyproxy/README.md

 If you need to do this configuration once that is annoying but manageable.
-But if you have to change these settigs everyonce in a while because for example you need to use your notebook in a Network without proxy things get quite unhandy.
+But if you have to change these settigs everyonce in a while because for example you need to use your notebook in a network without proxy things get quite unhandy.

+## So what is `proxyproxy`?

-'proxyproxy' runs on your local machine and is aware of the network the machine is attached to.
+`proxyproxy` is a HTTP/HTTPS proxy that runs on your local machine and is aware of the network the machine is attached to.
 Based on than it redirects your requests accordingly.